Report: Seahawks wait for Clowney, could pursue Griffen

 The Seattle Seahawks are awaiting an answer from free-agent defensive end Jadeveon Clowney on their contract offer but reportedly are thinking about Plan B.

-The News Tribune in Tacoma, Wash., reported Saturday that the Seahwaks have offered Clowney $18.5 million per season, lower than the $20 million-plus per season he wants.
+The News Tribune in Tacoma, Wash., reported Saturday that the Seahawks have offered Clowney $18.5 million per season, lower than the $20 million-plus per season he wants.

 As he mulls the offer, the News Tribune reported that the Seahawks are looking into the possibility of signing Everson Griffen, a four-time Pro Bowl defensive end who has spent 10 seasons with the Minnesota Vikings.
 Griffen played for Seahawks coach Pete Carroll at Southern California.